 In a continuation of our 3-part series, deciding which shaft/pin is best for your application, Part 2 will be a short discussion on the importance of surface roughness.
 Even if your shaft material is designed with the ideal hardness, the roughness can cause issues and negatively affect your application.

 The roughness of a shaft plays an important part in the life of your application, especially when paired with a self-lubricating bushing.
-On a microscopic level, a shaft has many peaks and valleys, as seen below in image 1.
+On a microscopic level, a shaft has many peaks and valleys, as seen below.

 What is the ideal surface roughness?

 You might think that a “very smooth” surface is the best option.
 However, having a surface that is too smooth can be just as harmful as having a surface that is too rough.
 If the surface is too smooth, the transfer of material is not able to take place and you will see an increase in friction due to adhesion.
 On the other hand, if the surface is too rough the surface will act like a file and removes too much material and will decrease the life of the bushing.
 The ideal range for iglide bushings is 16-64 RMS for oscillating or pivoting applications, and 8-16 RMS for linear applications.